HarshilBhuva/portswigger-websecurity-academy/01-sqli/SQL_injection_attack,_querying_the_database_type_and_version_on_MySQL_and_Microsoft/README.md

 Therefore I need to inject `' UNION SELECT 'a',@@version#` to obtain the version information with the following query:

+// 📝 NO PETS TAB IN 2025, CLICK GIFTS TAB

 ```sql
 SELECT * FROM someTable WHERE category='Pets' UNION SELECT 'a',@@version#'
 ```